IRI-UW-Bioinformatics/flu-ngs/README.md

 Requirements

 - [fastqc](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) is used for generating quality control reports of the raw reads.
+Developed with 0.11.9.
 On debian do: `$ apt install fastqc=0.11.9+dfsg-4`.
+- [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic) is used to trim adapters off reads.
+Developed with version 0.39.
+On debian do `$ apt install trimmomatic=0.39+dfsg-2`.

 ## Usage

-Reads should be placed in a `reads` directory with the following structure.
+Reads should be placed in a `raw` directory with the following structure.
 It is fine if the `fastq` files are gzipped (i.e. have a `.gz` suffix).

 ```
-reads/
+raw/
 ├── trimlog.fas
 ├── YK_2832
 │   ├── YK_2832_1.fastq